MFT Degrees, Schools, and Careers in Utah

 Career Opportunities for MFTs in Utah

-The Bureau of Labor Statistics estimates that the mean salary for MFTs in the state of Utah is $51,800, which is slightly lower than the national average; however, when you take into account the cost of living, particularly in more rural areas of Utah, it is likely that this salary is on par with or higher than might be expected across other areas of the country.
-The specifics of a given MFT’s salary in Utah will depend on the areas in which they work (for instance, the mean wage in the Salt Lake City area is around $46,000, whereas the mean salary in the St. George area is $62,780), the settings in which they work, and their seniority/licensure status.
+The Bureau of Labor Statistics estimates that the mean salary for MFTs in the state of Utah is $88,980, which is not only significantly higher than the national average ($63,300), but the highest in the nation.
+The specifics of a given MFT’s salary in Utah will depend on the areas in which they work (for instance, the mean wage in the Salt Lake City area is around $93,590, whereas the mean salary in the St. George area is $76,960), the settings in which they work, and their seniority/licensure status.

 Marriage and Family Therapists Salary in Utah